St Lawrence Ground: Stands and structures

 The ground includes five stands, four of which are named after famous Kent cricketers.
 These provide seating for over 2,500 spectators.
 Outdoor, uncovered seating provides another 3,400 seats.

 The Frank Woolley Stand was built in 1927 to replace a wooden structure known as the Telegraph Stand, which had been used for journalists and the scorers.
 It is a two-tier, cantilevered stand which cost almost £6,000 to build and held almost 1,700 spectators when it was first built.
 It was one of the largest cantilevered stands in the world when opened, and was known as the Concrete Stand until being renamed to honour Frank Woolley in 1973.
-Woolley, who played for the county either side of World War I, is the county's leading run scorer and has made the most appearances for the side.
+Woolley, who played for the county between 1906 and 1938, is the county's leading run scorer and has made the most appearances for the team.
 He played 64 Test matches for England and was an inaugural member of the ICC Cricket Hall of Fame in 2009.
 The stand was refurbished in 1972 and in 2012 Kent launched an appeal to raise money to construct a new stand to replace the existing structure.

 The Colin Cowdrey Stand was built in the 1980s, partly financed by the sale of mementos after the pollarding of the lime tree that stood on the ground, and formally named after Kent's longest-serving captain during Canterbury Week in 1992.
 It is a three-storey stand with a conference room, club shop and outside seating for members on the ground floor.
-The Cornwallis Room, an indoor viewing area with catering facilities named after Stanley Cornwallis who captained the side in the 1920s, is on the first floor and the Harris Room, a function room with outdoor seating used for hospitality purposes and named after Lord Harris, one of the club's most important personalities, is on the second floor.
+The Cornwallis Room, an indoor viewing area with catering facilities named after Stanley Cornwallis who captained the team in the 1920s, is on the first floor and the Harris Room, a function room with outdoor seating used for hospitality purposes and named after Lord Harris, one of the club's most important personalities, is on the second floor.

 The Les Ames Stand, closest to the Nackington Road entrance, has no public seating.
 Since redevelopment it consists of a public bar on the ground-floor level with 16 hospitality boxes and the main scoreboard directly above.
 The scoreboard, which dates from the 1930s, is one of only two manual scoreboards still in use at any major county ground in England or Wales.
 (Note: The other manual scoreboard still in operation, as of March 2018, is at Grace Road in Leicester.)
 The indoor cricket school, which stands behind the Cowdrey Stand, was rebuilt in the early 1990s and opened in 1992, replacing a previous building which had itself been rebuilt in 1976.
 An extension was added in 1995.
 It is named after Ames and Hopper Levett, another of Kent's line of wicket-keepers.
 It includes indoor cricket nets and a sports hall as well as an outdoor astroturf surface and is the base for the Kent Cricket Academy which works with young players across the county.
 A sports and physiotherapy clinic operates from the same building and provides physiotherapy support to Kent's players.